minkkinen/scenarios-as-reactive-sequences/Narrative_explanation_Drawing_a_sequence__.md

 These definitions are very similar, and both forms aim to scientifically explain why certain events took place.
 In the following, I will use the term analytic narrative.

-The connection between narratives and reactive sequences is that narratives are representations of a sequence.
+The connection between narratives and reactive sequences is that narratives are representations of a sequence which include theorising about actors' motives and structural possibilities.
-They tell the story of a sequence of events in a theoretically informed way.
+Narratives the story of a sequence of events in a theoretically informed way.
 The difficult question is which are the most important events for the narrative.
 The social world is full of events, and it is often difficult discerning which ones are relevant for the research at hand.
 Historical institutionalists use the term *critical junctures* to refer to crucial events which trigger path-dependent processes \citep{Capoccia_2007}.
 To some extent, they could be likened to black swans or wild cards within futures research.
 However, a rigid distinction between critical junctures and path-dependent development may not be appropriate in many cases.